 Is it just me or do clothes wear out way to quickly?
 Maybe I’m just hard on them.
 I dread having to replace them because sourcing ethical sustainable clothing on a budget is no easy thing.
-Throw in wanting to try things on before you buy and it’s impossible!
-I continually scoure charity shops for clothing but for some reason I never seem to find anything I like that fits.
+We all know that the fashion industry generates a huge amount of waste and pollution, with a recent report citing fashion as the 4th most polluting industry in the world.
+Being keen to try before I buy I continually scour charity shops for clothes but for some reason I never seem to find anything I like that fits so I’m often faced with having to buy new from sustainable ethical retailers online.

 Grown is an Irish company that aims to only use fully organic, biodegradable and recyclable products.
 They make t-shirts from Tencel and organic cotton and they plant a native Irish tree for every t-shirt that they sell.
 They donate 1% of our annual sales to help protect the environment and to celebrate Earth Day they planted 150 indigenous Irish trees on the grounds of Ballinlough Castle in collaboration with the Body & Soul festival.